exbin/bined-android/README.md

 Compiling
 ---------

-To compile project and build apk install JDK 17 run:
+To compile project and build apk you need installed Java JDK 17 or later and run:

     ./gradlew assembleRelease